dataflowg/dataflowg.github.io/_posts/2020-3-16-Lets-Convert-To-LabVIEW-NXG-Part-2.md

 |:--:|
 | *Dataflow DJ running under NXG.* |

 But does it actually work?
-I chose a track to load on Deck 1, saw the waveform appear once it was loaded, then hit play.
-And... it worked.
+I chose a track to load on Deck 1, the waveform appeared once it was ready, then hit play.
+And... it worked!
 Glitch-free playback, great!
 Now let's load a second track, hit play and

 | [![Buffer underflow error from the sound device.]({{ site.baseurl }}/images/Lets-Convert-To-LabVIEW-NXG-Part-2/NXG-Buffer-Underflow.png)]({{ site.baseurl }}/images/Lets-Convert-To-LabVIEW-NXG-Part-2/NXG-Buffer-Underflow.png) |
 |:--:|